Dundee chosen for £190m battery megafactory – Daily Business

 The Market: energy storage & high-performance automotive

 The market demand for battery cells is huge.
 Bloomberg estimates that installations of home energy storage batteries will rise from 6GWh in 2019 to 155GWh annually by 2030.
-Currently only five per cent of the energy used to heat our homes today comes from low-carbon sources and massive growth is expected as part of the transition to net zero in the next 15 to 20 years.
+Currently only 5% of the energy used to heat our homes today comes from low-carbon sources and massive growth is expected as part of the transition to net zero in the next 15 to 20 years.

 In the electric vehicle market, the UK Government has set a 2030 deadline to end the sale of petrol and diesel cars.
 In addition, legislation is coming into force in just two years’ time which will stipulate that cars made in the EU or UK need to contain up to 50% of locally sourced materials in order to avoid tariffs.
 This presents a significant opportunity for AMTE.

-The MegaFactory has received support from the UK Government’s Automotive Transformation Fund (‘ATF’) which will help to fund the detailed planning of the Dundee factory as part of the Government’s ambition to develop technology for the automotive and energy storage markets.
+The MegaFactory has received support from the UK Government’s Automotive Transformation Fund which will help to fund the detailed planning of the Dundee factory as part of the Government’s ambition to develop technology for the automotive and energy storage markets.

 Kevin Brundish, CEO, AMTE Power, said: “We are excited to announce Dundee as our preferred location for our first MegaFactory, a quantum leap for AMTE.
 The change in our execution strategy will accelerate our journey to mass manufacture of high value added, differentiated cells.